-Vector owns and operates the gas distribution network in the greater Auckland region and delivers gas to approximately 107,000 homes and businesses.
+Vector owns and operates the gas distribution network in the greater Auckland region and delivers gas to approximately 109,000 homes and businesses as at March 2018.
 We recover the cost of owning and operating the network through a combination of standard (published) and non-standard prices for gas distribution services, and capital contributions for new connections.